 The office is open from 7 a.m. to 9 p.m. during the week, with various events to help cultivate community bonds among members.

 9. Paper Dolls

-While it plans to open locations across the U.S. in New York, California, Georgia, Chicago, and Seattle, Paper Dolls currently has just one location in Los Angeles.
-You can pay to use parts of the studio space for a day at a time, or use the co-working space and benefit from other benefits through the membership plans.
+While it plans to open locations across the US in New York, California, Georgia, Chicago, and Seattle, Paper Dolls currently has just one location in Los Angeles.
+You can pay to use parts of the studio space for a day at a time, or use the co-working space and gain benefits through the membership plans.